-Beginner longboarders are often at a loss when it comes to choosing a first longboard.
-There are so many brands and models out there, and so many factors to take into account.
-Choosing your first board really is a daunting task.
+As a beginner longboarder, you may have a hard choosing a first longboard.
+There are so many brands and models, and so many factors to take into account.

 1. Best all-around longboard for beginners